block42-blockchain-company/thornode-telegram-bot/README.md

 To test whether the bot actually notifies you about changes, the data the bot is querying needs to change.
-You can simulate that by manually editing `test/nodeaccounts.json`, `test/status.json` and `test/midgard.json`.
+You can simulate that by manually editing `nodeaccounts.json`, `status.json` and `midgard.json` in `test/mock_files` directory.

-Furthermore in DEBUG mode a separate process runs `increase_block_height.py` which artificially increases the block height so that there are no notifications that the block height got stuck.
+Furthermore, in DEBUG mode a separate process runs `test/increase_block_height.py` which artificially increases the block height so that there are no notifications that the block height got stuck.

 ---